 8 panels x 5" = 40" top tier

 I might as well share that pattern piece I made in case someone else wants it.
-It hasn't been tested!
-Maybe it's just what you had in mind... here it is and if you test it, I'd love a picture :-)
+Maybe it's just what you had in mind... here it is and if you use it, I'd love to see a picture :-)